lborg019/alain.xyz/portfolio/talks/raw-vulkan/raw-vulkan-app/readme.md

 ## Setup

 This project uses [Conan](http://conan.io) as a C++ package manager.
-Install conan, [review the conan docs](http://conanio.readthedocs.io/en/latest/integrations.html) if you're not on windows for setup on osx/linux, then type the following in a console:
+Install conan, [review the conan docs](http://conanio.readthedocs.io/en/latest/integrations.html) for your IDE's integration, then type the following in a console:

 ```bash
 conan install